stele95/AMD-Single-GPU-Passthrough/README.md

     Device model: e1000e (could be different name for you, it was first option)
     ```

-* If you need to export your GPU ROM, don't forget to add vbios.rom file inside the win11.xml (or whatever your VM's name is) for the GPU and HDMI host PCI devices, example:
+* If you need to export your GPU ROM, don't forget to add `gpu.rom` file inside the win11.xml (or whatever your VM's name is) for the GPU and HDMI host PCI devices, example:
   ```
     ...
     </source>